rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

     * edit yaml first to use your settings, then `kubectl apply -f staging-issuer.yaml`
     * edit first, then `kubectl apply -f staging-ingress-service.yaml` (overwrites your previously deployed ingress)
     * Run `kubectl describe certificates` and it should say that certificate is valid, or that it's up to date, otherwise wait, or go to Troubleshooting below
-    * Go to https://kube.fodmaps.nu (replace with your host) and verify that it works, WITH HTTPS warnings (that's ok)
+    * Go to https://kube.kumobits.com (replace with your host) and verify that it works, WITH HTTPS warnings (that's ok)
 * Now, use the production variant (validation may take time, with some retries!)
     * edit yaml first to use your settings, then `kubectl apply -f production-issuer.yaml`
     * then `kubectl delete ingress ingress-service`
     * edit first, then `kubectl apply -f production-ingress-service.yaml` (overwrites your previously deployed ingress)
-    * Go to https://kube.fodmaps.nu (replace with your host) and verify that it works without any HTTPS warning
+    * Go to https://kube.kumobits.com (replace with your host) and verify that it works without any HTTPS warning
 * Profit!

 ## Troubleshooting

 * Get the IP to your cluster, your ingress-controller by running: `kubectl get services` and look for External IP
-    * Run `ping kube.fodmaps.nu` (replace) to see that you get response with the IP that is exactly the IP shown up in your ingress-controller
+    * Run `ping kube.kumobits.com` (replace) to see that you get response with the IP that is exactly the IP shown up in your ingress-controller
 * Run `ipconfig /flushdns`
-    * and then  `nslookup -q=NS kube.fodmaps.nu` to see that correct nameservers show up (your cloud provider)
+    * and then  `nslookup -q=NS kube.kumobits.com` to see that correct nameservers show up (your cloud provider)
 * Run `kubectl describe certificates` note the order id, and if the order is in state 'Issuing' or failed, see:
     * Run `kubectl describe order kube-fodmaps-nu-tls-staging-2780172425` use the order id, note the challenge id (https://docs.cert-manager.io/en/latest/reference/orders.html
     * Run `kubectl describe challenge kube-fodmaps-nu-tls-staging-2780172425-0`